getbest01/portfolio-main/README.md

 # Portfolio_main
 ## Description
-> Portfolio main presentation with about me.
-List of about myself in left pane and portfolio list, description, link in the righy pane.
+> Portfolio/about me main presentation.
+List of about myself in left pane and portfolio list, description, link in the right pane.
 Top button triggers open/close curtain.

 ## Stack
 * **CI/CD**:  Netlify.
 Source from Github.